mallorca turistas

 Gardens of Marivent Palace

-The Marivent Palace Gardens attract visitors all year round, offering a unique experience in a spectacular setting.
-Built between 1923 and 1925, the Marivent Palace stands majestically over the bay of Palma, inviting everyone to discover its beauty.
-Even the Royal Family chooses this place for their holidays on occasion.
+Marivent Palace Gardens attract visitors all year round, offering a unique experience in a spectacular setting.
+Built between 1923 and 1925, Marivent Palace stands majestically over Palma Bay, inviting everyone to discover its beauty.
+Even the Spanish Royal Family chooses this place for their summer holidays.

-The gardens were designed by Ioannes de Saridakis, affectionately known as Joan de Saridakis in Mallorca.
-A lover of art and painting, Saridakis would have been delighted to know that since 2017 his gardens have become an open-air museum, accessible to all.
+The gardens were designed by the late Ioannes Saridakis, affectionately known as Joan de Saridakis in Mallorca.
+Passionate about art and painting, Saridakis would have been delighted to know that his gardens have become an open-air museum since 2017, accessible to all.
 It is important to note that these gardens were originally conceived as a private residence.
-Although Saridakis designed both the house and the gardens, he entrusted the execution to architect Guillem Forteza.
+Although Saridakis designed both the house and the gardens, he commissioned Mallorcan architect Guillem Forteza to build it.

-In 1973, the house became a Royal Palace and closed its doors to the public.
-However, after a long legal dispute with Saridakis’ heirs, in 1978 it was resolved that the space should not be exclusively a private residence, but a place accessible for public enjoyment as an art museum.
+In 1973, the house became the Royal Palace and closed its doors to the public.
+However, after a long legal dispute with Saridakis’ heirs, in 1978 it was resolved that the space should not be used exclusively as a private residence, but as an art museum open for public enjoyment.

-Visiting the palace gardens is a relaxing and free experience in Mallorca.
-Here, visitors can discover more than 40 native plant species, accompanied by 12 imposing bronze sculptures created by Joan Miró.
-Some of these sculptures, such as “Personage”, have been exhibited in international museums.
+Visiting the palace’s gardens is a relaxing experience that you can enjoy for free.
+There, visitors can discover more than 40 native plant species, accompanied by 12 imposing bronze sculptures created by Joan Miró.
+Some of these sculptures, such as “Personatge”, have been exhibited in international museums.

-The gardens offer an ordered, geometric structure, perfect for strolling and enjoying nature on a sunny summer’s day.
-It is an ideal activity for couples or families, and an excellent choice for excursions with children in Mallorca.
+The gardens have an ordered, geometric structure, perfect for strolling and enjoying nature on a sunny day.
+It is an ideal activity for couples and families.

 Although the gardens are not a main attraction, they are a charming destination if you are in the area.
 Definitely worth a short visit for those passing nearby.

-Don’t miss this incredible visit in Mallorca!
-Find your perfect accommodation at Ideal Property Mallorca and find yourself on a holiday packed with sun, beach, culture and history of the island.
+Don’t miss out this incredible visit in Mallorca!
+Find your perfect accommodation at Ideal Property Mallorca and find yourself on a holiday packed with sunny weather, beach days, and discovering the island’s culture and history.

 Jardines Marivent